codatio/codat-docs/docs/lending/features/accounts-payable-overview.md

 ## Get started

-Once you have the Lending API enabled, configure your instance to work with our accounts payable feature.
+Once you have the Lending product enabled, configure your instance to work with our accounts payable feature.

 #### Configure data sources